Program overview

 • Project-based learning that reflects real-world demands.

-• Optional co-operative education placements available between Semesters 4 and 5.
+• Optional co-operative education placements to gain practical experience.

-• Opportunities for independent and co-operative study in practical environments.
+• Opportunities for independent study in practical environments.

 Featured Experiences

-The Electromechanical Engineering Technology program offers several unique experiences that enhance the learning journey:
+The Electromechanical Engineering Technology program offers a variety of unique experiences that enhance learning and professional development:

-• Optional co-operative education placements that provide real-world work experience.
+• Optional co-operative education placements for real-world experience.

-• Participation in prestigious provincial and National Skills competitions in mechatronics.
+• Participation in annual provincial and National Skills competitions in mechatronics.

 Career Options